elf4j/elf4j-engine/README.md

    The JSON pattern can be configured to pretty-print format, and/or mixed with other patterns.

-## Features, Usage, and Configuration Details
+## Features, usage, and configuration details

 For using ELF4J as a logging facade API, see
 ELF4J's [API description](https://github.com/elf4j/elf4j#log-service-interface-and-access-api)